Rank(s): Ordinary Seaman

 Birth Date: 1772

-Williams entered the service on June 26, 1812 at Boston, Massachusetts where he served for a time on gunboat 81.
-Williams was a stoutly-built African American man standing 5 feet, 6 inches tall, with a round face, dark brown eyes and black hair.
+Williams entered the United States Navy on June 26, 1812 in Boston, Massachusetts, where he served for a time on gunboat 81.
+Williams was a stoutly built, standing 5 feet, 6 inches tall, with a round face, dark brown eyes, and black hair.

 Jesse Williams was transferred to Constitution ’s crew on August 2, 1812.
 As an ordinary seaman, Williams would have been paid $10 a month.